 Poison Ivy Relief

-Plantain is perhaps most prized for its ability to soothe insect bites and stings, as well as other skin irritations.
+Plantain is perhaps most prized for its ability to soothe insect bites and stings, as well as other skin irritations, so it’s one of many natural poison ivy remedies.
 Plantain works so well for issues such as this that Rosemary Gladstar calls it the “poultice herb supreme.”
 Use the plantain tea as a spray or make a salve.

 Plantain herb can also be used as a healing spray that can help with sunburn.
 Just spray the tea on and let the soothing begin!

 Plantain leaf is also used for “drawing,” pulling out irritants like bee venom and helping to release splinters.
 A popular herb for what are called drawing salves, plantain can also work to draw out splinters by soaking the area in hot plantain tea with a tablespoon of salt.